← Back to Dashboard

 What This Is

-Signals is a personal futures intelligence project.
-Every day, four AI systems independently scan the internet for weak signals — outliers, edge cases, and early indicators that suggest where things might be heading, typically 6–18 months before they become obvious trends.
+The result is a curated daily feed filtered for the weird, the surprising, and the potentially consequential — outliers and early indicators that suggest where things might be heading, typically 6–18 months before they become obvious trends.

 What We're Looking For